 I'm A Nurse: Here's Why I Won't Take Melatonin & The Supplement I Trust Instead

-Sleep is deeply important to me.
+There are few wellness practices more important to me than my sleep.
 The health benefits that come with it are a great perk, but for me, it's all about shutting out the world and having some alone time (yes, I'm introverted).
-The tricky thing is, I'm also a night-shift nurse, which makes sleeping a major challenge.
+But as a night-shift nurse, sleeping well can be a major challenge.